jrlarsen/GetProgramming/README.md

 * 7.3 Two examples of constructors
 * 7.4 Sharing properties with prototypes

-### Chapter 8 – Working with more complicated objects
+### Chapter 8 – Bracket notation for object properties
-* 8.1 Objects as properties of objects
+* 8.1 Square brackets instead of dots
-* 8.2 Using dot notation and bracket notation to access properties
+* 8.2 The Adventure Game: players and places
-* 8.3 Loops: for, for in and while

 ## Part 2 – Organizing our programs